algao1/iv3/README.md

 For previous versions, see [ichor](https://github.com/algao1/ichor) and [iv2](https://github.com/algao1/iv2).

 ## Roadmap
+- Better analysis on day-to-day patterns
+	- Aggregate into buckets, average over all days
+	- Display on web app
+	- Prompt ChatGPT for advice?
-- Missing insulin alerts
+- Sustained high glucose alerts
+- Better low glucose detection
-- Missing carbs alerts
+	- Factors in previous carbs and insulin values
 - And more to come!

 ## Dependencies